Sinhala-NLP/NSINA/README.md

 ## Citation
-If you are using the dataset or the models, please cite the following paper
+If you are using the dataset or the models, please cite the following paper.

 ~~~
-﻿@article{Nsina2024,
+﻿@inproceedings{Nsina2024,
 author={Hettiarachchi, Hansi and Premasiri, Damith and Uyangodage, Lasitha and Ranasinghe, Tharindu},
 title={{NSINA: A News Corpus for Sinhala}},
-conference={The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)},
+booktitle={The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)},
 year={2024},
 month={May},
 }